MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 > Each team can customize their Taskboard columns and cards.
 Taskboard settings are not inherited from other teams that they may share portions of area paths.

-## Taskboard customization sequence
+## Understand the Taskboard customization sequence

-Before you configure your Taskboard, you'll want to make sure the following tasks are complete as possible.
+Before you configure your Taskboard, you'll want to make sure the following tasks are as complete as possible.
 Otherwise, you'll find yourself revisiting your configuration.

 **Process Administrator**:
 1. Add custom work item types that you want to appear on your Taskboard.
 For details, see [Add and manage work item types](../../organizations/settings/work/customize-process-work-item-type.md).